cloudfoundry-community-attic/bosh-cloudfoundry/README.md

 # and some other fields that you can
 # just press Enter for.

-# SSH into inception VM
+# SSH into inception VM (also see 'tmux' and 'mosh' commands)
 bosh-bootstrap ssh

-git config --global user.email "you@example.com"
-git config --global user.name "Your Name"

-sudo gem install bosh-cloudfoundry export TMPDIR=/var/vcap/store/tmp bosh cf prepare system production
+bosh cf prepare system production
 # prompts for a DNS host for your CloudFoundry, such as mycompany.com
 # will generate a new IP address